-Students will meet in a one week intensive format (3 hours per day for five days) to discuss current issues in ministry and church administration.
+Students will meet in an intensive format to discuss current issues in ministry and church administration.
 This course will cover topics of church growth, administration, worship, as well as trends and issues in ministry in a seminar style format.
 Prerequisite: PR 430S.
-(1 credit, 1 week)
+(1 credit)